EU residence as a worker

 If you state in your application that you are being represented by a solicitor, you do not need to submit a power of attorney.
 Solicitors, due to their profession, are automatically granted power of attorney.
 If you are being represented by a solicitor, SIRI will send all correspondence about your application to your solicitor.

-As part of the process, you must appear in person at one of SIRI’s branch offices in Copenhagen, Odense, Aarhus, Aalborg or Aabenraa.
+As part of the process, you must usually appear in person at one of SIRI’s branch offices in Copenhagen, Odense, Aarhus, Aalborg, Esbjerg, Sønderborg or on Bornholm.

 Before reading this tab about submitting an application for EU residence, we recommend that you read about the conditions for residence as a worker etc. in the ‘Need to know’ tab at left.